shriramters/chordcat/README.md

 ## What works
 - Chord Names will be displayed when:
-  - 1 midi keyboard is connected and you play a chord
+  - 1 or more MIDI devices are connected and you play a chord
   - you click the piano keys with a mouse
+- Selecting preferred MIDI Device
 - Piano Sounds
-- Resizing the window
+- Fullscreen / Resizing Window

 ## Building and Running